Centerpoint (geometry): Existence

 A simple proof of the existence of a centerpoint may be obtained using Helly's theorem.
 Suppose there are n points, and consider the family of closed half-spaces that contain more than dn/(d + 1) of the points.
 Fewer than n/(d + 1) points are excluded from any one of these halfspaces, so the intersection of any subset of d + 1 of these halfspaces must be nonempty.
 By Helly's theorem, it follows that the intersection of all of these halfspaces must also be nonempty.
 Any point in this intersection is necessarily a centerpoint.

 Algorithms

 For points in the Euclidean plane, a centerpoint may be constructed in linear time.
 In any dimension d, a Tukey median (and therefore also a centerpoint) may be constructed in time O(nd − 1 + n log n).

-A randomized algorithm that repeatedly replaces sets of d + 2 points by their Radon point can be used to compute an approximation to a centerpoint of any point set, in the sense that its Tukey depth is linear in the sample set size, in an amount of time that is polynomial in both the number of points and the dimension.
+A randomized algorithm that repeatedly replaces sets of d + 2 points by their Radon point can be used to compute an approximation to a centerpoint of any point set, in the sense that its Tukey depth is linear in the sample set size, in an amount of time that is polynomial in the dimension.